alex2005git/zipkin-instrumentation-axios/README.md

-Forked to update dependencies versions.
+Forked to update dependency versions.

-# zipkin-instrumentation-axios
+# @alex2005git/zipkin-instrumentation-axios

 Library to instrument the axios HTTP-client.